-Snohomish County followed its approved Citizen Participation Plan (CPP) for the Snohomish County Consortium in development of the HOME-ARP Allocation Plan.
+Snohomish County followed its approved Citizen Participation Plan (CPP) for the Snohomish County Consortium in development of the draft-HOME-ARP Allocation Plan.

+The CPP provides for and encourages citizen participation in development of the Consolidated Plan, the Annual Action Plans, any substantial amendments to these plans, and the annual performance and evaluation report.
 The CPP encourages participation by all residents of the county, including low- and moderate-income persons, persons with special needs such as elderly persons and persons with disabilities, and persons of racial and ethnic minorities.
 The CPP provides for consultation with the public housing authorities and its residents.
 In addition, the CPP provides residents with a reasonable opportunity to comment on proposed plans, any proposed substantial amendments to the plans, and the annual performance and evaluation reports.